bshabashFD/bshabashFD.github.io_old2/stage4.md

 ### Analysis

 Overall linear regressions are performing better than support vector machines, in a comparable way to decision trees, and are being outperformed by K-Nearest Neighbour models.
 It might be tempting then to consider KNN as our internal regressors for improved tSNE.
-However, aside from performance, we should probably profile each regressor type on a larger dataset.
+However, aside from performance, we should probably profile each regressor's run time.

+## Profiling the Run-Time for Different Regressors

+The dataset is actually quite large, so we will do all our prototyping on 10% of it